DW Logo Action Alert

 Secrecy loopholes

-• keeping information secret that the public has a clear right to know is still legal because loopholes in disclosure rules and lack of enforcement powers for watchdog agencies;
+• keeping information secret that the public has a clear right to know is still legal because loopholes in disclosure rules and lack of enforcement powers for watchdog agencies (including that the identity of government employees who break rules is not disclosed publicly);

 • secret lobbying is still legal, especially by corporate lobbyists;